leebyron/til/entries/radiate intent.md

     been organized human society.

 This is classic advice when operating in a large organization.
-There's a problem to be solved, you have a bold solution in mind and have everything necessary to take action, but there will be very real costs felt broadly.
+There's a problem to be solved, you have a bold solution in mind and everything necessary to take action, but there will be very real costs felt broadly.
 You think the tradeoff is worth it, but will your higher-ups agree?

 You likely have the best information on the decision but might assume you need permission to incur the costs.
 If your higher-ups assume the same then analysis